 At Tannan Plastic Surgery, we want your breast reduction and breast lift surgery process to be as smooth as possible.
 Our all-female team is all about helping you make the right decision.
-We are conveniently located in Brier Creek in Raleigh, next to the RDU airport.
+We are conveniently located in the Triangle of NC.

 We are happy to care for our local folks who are looking for the best plastic surgeon for them in Raleigh, Cary, Durham, Chapel Hill and those of you from surrounding areas like Apex, Morrisville, Garner, Knightdale, Graham, Roxboro, Fayetteville, Winston-Salem, Benson, Wake Forest, Oxford, Henderson, Roanoke Rapids, Clayton, and our military families in Fort Bragg.
 Our office sees folks traveling greater distances to find the best plastic surgeons for them in the North Carolina and South Carolina Coasts and Southern Virginia, like Greenville, Myrtle Beach and Danville.
 Be sure to mention how far you drive to see me during our consultation so we can plan out your recovery specifically as it pertains to you.